-The Milwaukee Bucks begin their chase of top seed in the Eastern Conference against last season’s conference finalists the Miami Heat in the early hours of Saturday morning.
+The Milwaukee Bucks begin their chase of top seed in the Eastern Conference against last season’s conference finalists the Miami Heat on Friday evening.

 However, the 2021 champions could be forced to restart their season without star Giannis Antetokounmpo, while additions for the Heat make them tricky opponents.

 |What||Miami Heat @ Milwaukee Bucks|

 |Odds||MIA Heat +105, MIL Bucks -125|